Imperatore1003/ivanweather/README.md

         - [`410`](/templates/410.html)
         - [`500`](/templates/500.html)
 - [`weatherCard.html`](/templates/weatherCard.html)
-    - This file is only a placeholder that can be included for displaying the weather information of a city.
+    - This file is only a layout page that can be included for displaying nicely the weather information of a city.

 #### [`static folder`](/static/)
 The static folder contains nondynamic files such as images and more: